 Now You’re Ready to Hike with Your Dog

-You now know all of the things you need to bring and to consider when hiking with a dog.
+You now know everything you need to bring and to consider when hiking with a dog.
 Just remember—it’s YOUR job to keep your dog safe and happy while hiking (as well as any other people or animals you encounter on the trail).

 What tips have you found helpful when you hike with your dog?
-Or what is annoying about other people hiking with their dog?
+Or what is annoying about other people hiking with their pets?
 Post them below!

 You Might Also Like